Darren Fung

 Darren Fung is a Canadian film and television composer based in Los Angeles.
 He is best known for scoring The Great Human Odyssey, Equus: Story of the Horse, Bang Bang Baby, and Canada AM.

 Life and career

-Darren was born in Edmonton, Alberta and is a graduate of McGill University.
+Fung was born in Edmonton, Alberta and is a graduate of McGill University.
 He was responsible for rearranging and producing the Hockey Theme, often referred to as Canada's second national anthem, for NHL on TSN.
 His work on Niobe Thompson’s The Great Human Odyssey and Equus: Story of the Horse received critical acclaim and has been presented live in-concert with orchestras across Canada with Darren conducting.

-As an arranger and orchestrator, Darren has written numerous orchestral arrangements for Canadian artists including iskwē and Shawnee Kish.
+As an arranger and orchestrator, Fung has written numerous orchestral arrangements for Canadian artists including iskwē and Shawnee Kish.
 He is a long-time board member of the Screen Composers Guild of Canada, and a mentor for the Canadian Film Centre’s Slaight Family Music Lab.